CivAIgentics/Jett/UI_ENHANCEMENT_ROADMAP.md

-# 🎨 Jacky 2.0 UI Enhancement Roadmap
+# 🎨 Jett UI Enhancement Roadmap

-This document outlines potential UI/UX improvements to make Jacky 2.0 look and feel amazing.
+This document outlines potential UI/UX improvements to make Jett look and feel amazing.
 Features are organized by priority and category for systematic implementation.

 ---

 ## 🔥 Priority 1: High Impact Quick Wins

 ### ✅ Completed
-- [x] Changed "Agent" to "Jacky" in message bubbles
+- [x] Changed "Agent" to "Jett" in message bubbles
 - [x] Auto language detection and switching (Spanish/English)
 - [x] Uniform button heights in service cards
 - [x] Centered icons in all cards